arwhyte/SI506-2019Fall/code/gradescope/swapi_assignment/swapi_assignment_readme.md

 ```

 #### 6.5.1 Evacuation arithmetic
-Loop over the `echo_base` nested `personnel` dictionary to get a total count of base personnel.
-Get
+Loop over the `echo_base` nested `personnel` dictionary and add up the total number of base
+personnel.
+Assign the computed value to evac plan's `max_base_personnel` property.

+Next retrieve the count of the Echo Base transport fleet and assign it to
+`max_available_transports`.

-the total number of `echo_base` available transports and the evacuation plan
+Next, multiply the number of Echo Base transports by the number of passengers each transport is
+rated to carry.
+The sum of this calculation represents the standard passenger carrying capacity of
+the Echo Base transport fleet.
+Assume that in an emergency each transport can carry three (3) times
+the number of passengers in a single lift by trading cargo space for passenger use.
+Multiply the
+standard passenger carrying capacity of the Echo Base transport fleet by the
+`passenger_overload_multiplier` and assign the result to `max_passenger_overload_capacity`.
+This
-`passenger_overload_multiplier` value.
-Then compute the total number of base personnel that can
+number represents the total number of base personnel that could be evacuated in a single lift
-be evacuated in a single lift prior to an Imperial assault on the base.
-Update the
+prior to an Imperial assault on the base.

-`echo_base['evacuation_plan']` properties with these values.
+Be sure to update the `echo_base['evacuation_plan']` properties with these values.

 #### 6.5.2 Bright Hope transport assignment
 Next, make a _shallow_ copy of the `echo_base` transport dictionary (e.g., `transport.copy()`) and